AruBahama/pairs/README.md

 6. **Train agents** on each pair through `src.rl.train_agent.train_all_pairs`.
 7. **Backtest results** with `src.backtest.backtester.run_backtests`.

-The RL agent training and backtesting steps currently contain placeholder implementations and are intended as starting points for further development.
-Backtesting metrics in `src.backtest.metrics` are likewise stubs awaiting full implementation.
+The RL training script uses a lightweight configuration suitable for quick experiments.
+Backtests leverage **Backtesting.py** via `src.backtest.backtester.run_backtests`, and a collection of common financial metrics is provided in `src.backtest.metrics`.

 ---